Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 * Do other people need access to your data?
 * What is the volume of your data?
 * How long do you want to use the particular storage for?
 * What budget do you have for data storage?
+* How much does the data storage cost?
 * Are your data sensitive?

 ### Types of storage media